GENRE: Contemporary Romance

 ~ ~ ~

-It has been a pleasure hosting Lynn for this final stop on her tour.
-Please come back again next week for more guests, more great books, and more chances to win great prizes.
+It’s been my pleasure hosting Kay for this final stop on her tour.
+Please come back again all week for more authors, books, and giveaways.